🌿 How to Build Body Awareness 🌿

 You don’t build awareness by trying harder.
 You build it by returning to yourself in small moments.

-Awareness grows in the pauses: In the breath.
+In the breath.
 In the sensation.
 In the noticing.

-This is how FEELING becomes simple again.
+This is how FEELING becomes online again.

-Awareness grows from allowing, not controlling. Â It is built slowly and gently through moments of noticing.
+It is built slowly and gently through moments of noticing.

-And what helps you notice more quickly, more naturally? Â
+And what helps you notice more quickly, more naturally?

 Movement.

-Movement wakes up your senses.
-Movement reminds your brain that you have a body.
+Movement reminds your mind that you have a body.

 Movement creates space for sensation to surface without pressure.